Is Open Kitchen in Kerala a Good Option?

 Until the 90’s each space in a home had dedicated purposes.
 The Indian kitchens was destined for cooking; eating was on dining and so on.
 However, with the interior design style changes and architectural trends, kitchens experienced significant changes where it utilized more square footage and floor plan.
-There exits different shapes and styles of modular kitchen types but what makes an open kitchen plan a favorite is that it prevent the feeling of isolation.
+There exits different shapes and styles of modular kitchen types.
+But, what makes an open kitchen in Kerala a premium choice among flat owners is that, it prevent the feeling of isolation.
 Though it began as an economical option, this concept is soon transitioned to a status symbol and a most preferred option for the busy working families.

 Advantages & Disadvantages

-An openplan kitchen keeps the family integrated and facilitates more social interaction making sure nobody misses out the conversation.
+An open plan kitchen keeps the family integrated and facilitates more social interaction making sure nobody misses out the conversation.
 However, this can be a problem if you are in need of some private time.
 It eliminates walls that reduce natural light and promotes easier traffic flow to the rest of the house.
 Hiring experienced interior designers can help bringing a continuity, function, and beauty to your modern kitchen space and save money in the long run.
 So, is open kitchen a good option?
 Strong odors and sound while cooking can create awkwardness to people in the living room.
 Therefore, this type of kitchen is suitable where there is less space and less cooking activity.
-In case you are planning to resell the home, comparing open vs closed kitchen, open kitchens can add significant value as it gives the feeling of spaciousness and offers the option for the new homeowner to make necessary changes.
+In case you are planning to resell the apartment, open kitchen adds significant value.
+It gives the feeling of spaciousness and offers the option for the new homeowner to make necessary changes.

-An open kitchen layout with a kitchen counter can serve a multi-purpose.
+An open modular kitchen in Kerala with a wide counter can serve a multi-purpose.
 A well-sorted kitchen island isolated from the rest can be a practical solution when the house is short on space.
 When it comes to keeping your kitchen sparkling, this creates a private space for kitchen appliances and dinnerware to remain hidden thus avoiding a messy kitchen when cooking.
 Likewise, integrating a breakfast counter saves you from having separate spaces.